Which Octopus tariff to compare if you have an EV, solar panels and a battery in 2026

 Intelligent Octopus Go tends to suit homes where the EV is charged at home often enough to justify the smart tariff, and the battery can use the guaranteed 23:30 to 05:30 cheap window without causing conflicts.

-The strongest version looks like this: the car gets scheduled by Octopus, the home battery tops up overnight, daytime solar covers the house where possible and only genuine surplus goes out to export.
+The strongest version looks like this: the car gets scheduled by Octopus, the home battery tops up overnight without draining straight into the EV, daytime solar covers the house where possible and only genuine surplus goes out to export.
 That setup is not glamorous, but it is easy to understand and usually robust.

 It is weaker if the car is rarely at home, if the charger is unsupported, if smart charging regularly causes anxiety, or if the battery schedule keeps fighting the EV schedule.
 In those cases, a simpler tariff can beat a cleverer one because the household actually sticks to it.